Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Introduction and results

 Recall that the front spinning construction (sometimes called the Legendrian suspension) is a construction that from a given Legendrian submanifold $\Lambda$ in the standard contact vector space $\R^{2n+1}$ produces the Legendrian embedding $\Sigma_{S^k} \Lambda$ of $\Lambda \times S^k$ in $\R^{2(k+n)+1}$.
 This construction for $k=1$ was introduced by Ekholm, Etnyre and Sullivan in \cite{EkholmEtnyreSullivan05}, and then extended to the case of an arbitrary $k$ by the second author in \cite{Golovko14}.
-This construction admits several extra extensions, see \cite{BourgeoisSabloffTraynor15, DimitroglouRizellGolovko21, LambertCole14, RutherfordSulivan20}.
+This construction admits several generalisations in different directions, see \cite{BourgeoisSabloffTraynor15, DimitroglouRizellGolovko21, LambertCole14, RutherfordSulivan20}.
 One can also produce a higher-dimensional Legendrian from a lower-dimensional one by taking the Legendrian product of $\Lambda \subset (Y,\alpha)$ with the exact Lagrangian zero-section $0_M \subset T^*M$.
 This gives the Legendrian embedding $\Lambda \times 0_M \subset (Y \times T^*M,\alpha+p\,dq)$.
 When $M=S^n$ and $Y=\R^3$ is the contact vector space, the contact manifold $\R^3 \times T^*S^n$ admits a canonical embedding into $\R^{3+2n}$.
 The front-spun $\Sigma_{S^n}\Lambda$ can be identified with the image of the Legendrian product under this embedding.
 Note that both the above Legendrian product, as well as the front-spun, produces a well-defined Legendrian isotopy class, which only depends of the Legendrian isotopy class of the initial Legendrian $\Lambda$.

 Here we investigate the Legendrian product operation and front spinning construction when applied to the above family of knots $\Lambda_m$.
-Since these knots only can be distinguished by smooth topological invariants, while they Legendrian invariants agree, it is natural to expect that their products and spuns all become Legendrian isotopic; see the following two remarks.
+Since these knots only can be distinguished by smooth topological invariants, while the Legendrian invariants agree, it is natural to suspect that their products and spuns all become Legendrian isotopic; see the following two remarks.

 \begin{remark} When $n \ge 2$, connected $n$-dimensional submanifolds in $(2n+1)$-dimensions that are homotopic are also smoothly isotopic by the classical result of Haefliger \cite{Haefliger}.
 Hence, the Legendrian products and front spuns of $\Lambda_n$ and $U$ are smoothly isotopic. \end{remark}